seapagan/update_repo/WEBSITE.md

 ## Updating the Website.

-The source code for the [website][website] is also included in this repository, under the `/web/` folder.
-There also exists a `/docs/` folder which contains the actual generated website itself and is directly served up to the web by GitHub from this folder.
+The source code for the [website][website] is also included in this repository under the [/web/](web/) folder.
+There also exists a [/docs/](docs/) folder which contains the actual generated website itself and is directly served up to the web by GitHub from this folder.

-Any modifications to the website will **always** be done in the `web/` folder only.
-The build process (see below) will regenerate the files in the `/docs/` folder automatically.
+Any modifications to the website must **always** be done in the [/web/](web/) folder only.
+The build process (see below) will regenerate the files in the [/docs/](docs/) folder automatically.

 ### Setting up the build environment.
 We are using [NodeJS][node] and [Gulp][gulp] to streamline the build process for the website, with the following additional libraries :

-- [Sass][scss] (or more accurately SCSS) for the style sheets.
+- [Sass][sass] for the style sheets, however we use the [SCSS][scss] syntax over vanilla Sass in all the code.
 - [Bootstrap][bootstrap] is used for layout and menus.
 - [Font Awesome][fontawesome] provides excellent scalable icons and glyphs.
 - [PrismJS][prism] is an excellent code hilighter, used when describing code and configuration file layout.

-All the above dependencies are automatically pulled in using the Gulp task and updated using `npm`
+All the above dependencies are automatically pulled in using the Gulp task and updated using `npm`, apart from Prism as that does not play nice with Browserify and is manually copied to the `docs/js` and `docs/css` folders.

-Primary development is carried out on a Linux machine, but all the above can be succescully installed and used on Windows or Mac systems too.
+Primary development is carried out on a Linux machine, but all the above can be succesfully installed and used on Windows or Mac systems too.

 #### Install Node and Gulp.
 Blah.